-The other part of the story is a tad more interesting but equally lacking in depth.
+The other part of the story is a tad more interesting but equally contrived.
 Kenji gets a code in a message on his phone.
-He cracks the code and discovers the next day that he broke Oz's security encryption and that Oz has been taken over by a malicious AI (if you're familiar with cryptography, you should realize this is not at all plausible).
+He cracks the code and discovers the next day that he broke Oz's security encryption and that Oz has been taken over by a malicious AI.
 But wait!
 Turns out one guy has a supercomputer and this other kid is the strongest fighter in the game and another guy can just procure a vehicle from the military for portable internet.
 Good grief.
 Talk about contrived.
 And they save the world by playing videogames.
-It's like watching Pokemon for two hours (Pokemon might actually have a better story).
+It's like watching Pokemon for two hours (except Pokemon is actually entertaining).

-Despite that, there are a few compelling moments, and I'll admit the pacing was even enough to keep me interested.
-The death of the grandmother served as a proximate example of the consequences of Oz being hacked into, and makes you reconisder depending on technology so much.
+Despite that, there are a few compelling moments, and the pacing was even enough to keep me interested.
+The death of the grandmother served as a proximate example of the consequences of hacking into Oz, and makes you conisder how dependent we are on technology.
 The moral question of Wabisuke's responsibility for the actions of his AI, while not original, was well-framed.
 Still, most everything that would have made the story better was squashed under an avalanche of horse-beating jokes and what you might call "motivational perseverance" sequences.
 Every few minutes we get to hear (1) someone crying, (2) an inspirational speech, and (3) everyone becoming inspired and the mood totally changes.
 And then back to (1) again.

 CHARACTERS: The characters are no better than the story.
 There is plenty of variety, but they're so archetypal.
 Kenji is your stereotypical, girl-shy math whiz.
 Natsuki is (gasp!) the most popular girl in school.
 Kazuma is a videogame-playing shut-in who was bullied when he was young.
-Perhaps the only character with any originality and depth is Wabisuke, an adopted kid who went to America to write an AI that hacks computers with the intention of selling it and bringing wealth back to the family.
+Perhaps the only good character is Wabisuke, an adopted kid who went to America to write an AI that hacks computers with the intention of selling it and bringing wealth back to the family.

-Over the course of the movie, there's basically no character development.
-Really, there can't be any character development because we don't get to know anyone beyond their obvious stereotype.
-We hear breifly about Kenji not having a family, and we get to see the kind of woman the grandmother was.
-But besides that, the main characters are drowned out by too many minor characters.
+Those archetypes aren't normally a problem, except that in Summer Wars, we don't get to know anyone beyond their stereotype.
+We hear briefly about Kenji not having a family, and we get to see the kind of woman the grandmother was.
+But besides that, the main characters are drowned out completely by too many minor characters.

-ANIMATION/SOUND: Much better on this front.
-The virtual world of Oz provides brilliant, colorful images giving you an otherworldly sense that I would compare to a Miyazaki film.
-The virtual world Oz is where anything can come to life: the weak Kozuma is the strong and cool King Kazma in Oz; Love Machine takes various different forms as it evolves; an old game becomes a tool for saving lives in Oz.
+ANIMATION/SOUND: The virtual world of Oz provides brilliant, colorful images giving you an otherworldly sense that I would compare to a Miyazaki film.
+The virtual world Oz is where anything can come to life: the weak Kozuma is the strong and cool King Kazma in Oz; Love Machine takes various forms as it evolves; an old game becomes a tool for saving lives in Oz.
 It's the animation that drives this.
-In the real world we see blander colors, painted backgrounds, and an obvious less "digital" look.
-In Oz, we see a vivid palette, red outlines, and everything is placed in a sort of endless void.
+In the real world we see blander colors, painted backgrounds, and a distinctly less "digital" look.
+In Oz, we see a vivid palette and red outlines, with everything hanging in a sort of endless void.
 It works really well.
-Besides that, the action and the animation as a whole is super smooth, and there's really quite a lot happening on the screen at any given time.
+On top of that, the action and the animation are super smooth, and there's really quite a lot happening on the screen at any given time.

 One minor complaint I have is the lack of character detail.
 Compared to the richness of the environment, characters have virtually zero shading (even in Oz) and they look flat and drab.
-This is probably to compensate for the number of things happening at any given time, so you gain a bit here and lose a bit there.
+This is probably to compensate for the number of concurrent things going on in each scene, so you gain a bit there and lose a bit here.

 CONCLUSION: Summer Wars is a sensory experience.
 It's a movie I might want to see in 3D at a theatre.
-There was enough to keep my attention, but it's held back by clichés, generally uninteresting characters, and a lack of depth in the plot.
+There was enough to keep my attention, but it's held back by clichés, generally uninteresting characters, and a fairly superficial plot.

 Another thing people seem to like is how Summer Wars embraces the internet/technology.
 I agree, but this is nothing unique.
 There's Ghost in the Shell or the .hack series, for example, among others.
-Not to mention how a ton of anime centers around a computer-savvy nerd/geek type who uses the internet as a social outlet.
+There's already plenty of anime centered around a computer-savvy nerd/geek type who uses the internet as a social outlet.